OpenAstronomy/pyastro/pages/2020/schedule.rst

 .. title: PyAstro Hack Day 2020 schedule

-**All times are in UTC.** At least one member of the SOC will be assigned to supervise each session and assist with any questions participants may have
+**All times are in UTC.** At least one member of the SOC will be assigned to supervise each session and assist with any questions participants may have.

 .. table::
   :widths: 10, 100